kranthik10/sketchpad/README.md

     cp .env.example .env
     ```

+    By default, the collaboration server runs on port `8787`.
+You can change this in your `.env` file:
+    - `PORT`: Set this to your desired server port (default: 8787).
+    - `FRONTEND_ORIGIN`: Ensure this matches your Vite dev server address (default: http://localhost:5173).

 4.  **Start development server**:
     This will concurrently start the Vite frontend and the Node.js collaboration server.
     ```bash